 - Reduce the heat to medium low and add the bacon to the same skillet.
 Low and slow is the best way to cook bacon.

 While the bacon cooks, prepare the pasta according to package instructions.
-Once done, drizzle with a little olive oil to prevent sticking, toss, and set aside.
+Once done, drizzle with a little olive or vegetable oil to prevent sticking, toss, and set aside.

 - Once the bacon is cooked and crisp on each side, use tongs to remove it from the pan.
 Leave 2 tablespoons of bacon grease in the pan, and add the garlic.
 Cook for about 60 seconds.